-The amounts due from/to related parties at year end are disclosed in notes 15 and 18.
+The amounts due from/to related parties at year end are disclosed in notes 15 and 19.
 The terms and conditions in respect of the related party balances do not specify the nature of the consideration to be provided in settlement.
 No guarantees have been given or received.
 The amounts were unsecured and interest-free.
-The amounts due from the parent is expected to be extinguished through structured cash settlements over a period of seven years.
+The amounts due from the parent amounting to €437,998 is expected to be extinguished through structured cash settlements over a period of seven years.
+The remaining DAN receivables of €2,503,702 is to be settled by means of set off of dividends distributed from future profits of IDA Insurance Limited to DAN Europe Foundation.